 Joop was appointed as Group Chief Internal Audit and Compliance Officer in July 2020, after joining VEON as the Company's Head of Internal Audit in January 2019.

-For further information on the responsibilities of the Nominating and Corporate Governance committee, see page 10.
+For further information on the responsibilities of the Nomination and Court in 1997. see page 10.

 Board profile